 Many of your staff will interact with clients.
 Would each of those staff members know what to do if a client said to them, ‘I want a copy of my data’, or, ‘I want to access all my data’?
 They should know because that customer has just made an access request, and the clock is now ticking.
 All staff should do an annual training module or session on GDPR that includes details on access requests.
 Act now to ensure your firm can deal with access requests.

-Patrick O’Kane is an in-house barrister and head of privacy at a Fortune 500 Company.
-He is author of A Practical Guide to Managing GDPR Subject Access Requests (Law Brief Publishing)
+Patrick O’Kane is a barrister.
+He is head of privacy at a Fortune 500 Company and author of A Practical Guide to Managing GDPR Subject Access Requests (Law Brief Publishing)